 Fortunately, there are ways you might be able to reduce the period for which you are disqualified, or avoid a criminal conviction altogether.

-If you can successfully obtain a section 10 for a reckless driving offence, you will not be disqualified, or penalised in any way, and you will not have a criminal conviction recorded against you.
+If you can successfully obtain a section 10 dismissal or conditional release order for a reckless driving offence, you will not be disqualified, or penalised in any way, and you will not have a criminal conviction recorded against you.

-There are a few factors which can help increase your chances of obtaining a section 10, including being able to demonstrate a good driving record, and providing character references.
+There are a few factors which can help increase your chances of obtaining a section 10 dismissal or conditional release order, including being able to demonstrate a good driving record, and providing character references.

 Depending on whether this is your first reckless driving offence, you could be liable for maximum fines of up to $2,200 or $3,300.

 If you can successfully defend yourself against a reckless driving charge, you might be able to have the amount of the fine you need to pay reduced, or even avoid paying anything altogether.

 There are a few defences to a reckless driving charge that might be applicable in your situation.

 In order for police to be successful at convicting you on a charge of reckless driving, they need to be able to prove beyond a reasonable doubt that you drove in a reckless manner, and that you were the person driving the vehicle.

 There are certain legal protocols that need to be followed by police when arresting you, questioning and obtaining evidence against you.

 If you can prove that police acted in an illegal manner, you can apply to have the charges against you withdrawn.